All Episodes

 What's on your mind?

-Well, you know, as tragic, it is a very tragic um story which is playing out over Russia with this airliner going down.
+Well, you know, as tragic, it is a very tragic story which is playing out over Russia with this airliner going down.

-And as you said, realistically, the president of the United States really cannot do anything at this point.
+And as you said, realistically, the President of the United States really cannot do anything at this point.

 He cannot do anything in Israel or the Gaza Strip.

-And I think this is in a weird way working to his advantage.
+And I think this is, in a weird way, working to his advantage.

-Yeah, what's what's happened uh and I I'm I always feel slightly embar I'll talk about it in the next uh uh at the top of the next hour, my personal take on this, Anne Maria, because I always feel slightly embarrassed as an immigrant, legal immigrant, and boy, I wouldn't make that mistake again, uh having having to talk about this.
+I'll talk about it at the top of the next hour, my personal take on this, Anne-Maria, because I always feel slightly embarrassed as an immigrant, legal immigrant, and boy, I wouldn't make that mistake again, having to talk about this.

 There is no southern border now.

-He's like the coyote in chief.
+He's like the coyote-in-chief.

-President Obama is the coyote in chief.
+President Obama is the coyote-in-chief.

-Uh normally when you get to America, you then got to skulk around in the dark.
+Normally, when you get to America, you then got to skulk around in the dark.

 That's the north shore of the Rio Grande in Obama's America.

-Do you get any sense of outrage there, Anne Maria?
+Do you get any sense of outrage there, Anne-Maria?

 Not at all.

-Well, what's it gonna take then?
+Well, what's it going to take then?

 Because if you don't have a border, you don't have a country.

-Bristol, Massachusetts or wherever it was.
+Bristol, Massachusetts, or wherever it was.

 You can stay here.